 We believe the quality of our executive management team has been and continues to be a critical element of the success of our business.
 We have successfully attracted talented executives with significant experience in the hospitality and real estate industries who are highly motivated to achieve value for our shareholders.
-To continue to draw highly skilled executives, we seek to maintain a competitive compensation program to attract key talent from these and related industries.
-Our compensation program is also designed to retain our executives and motivate them to sustain a high level of performance over the long-term.
-To ensure the compensation program's competitiveness, the Compensation Committee reviews the program annually and benchmarks it against the compensation structures of the Company's peers.
+To continue to draw highly skilled executives, we seek to maintain a competitive compensation program to

 VI.
-2022 Compensation Snapshot-Approved Values
+2023 Compensation Snapshot-Approved Values